DIRECT HOLDING OF REAL ESTATE

 The annual depreciation is calculated based upon the useful economic life of the real estate.
 The following standard straight-line depreciation rates are generally accepted by the Belgian tax authorities: office buildings 3% and industrial buildings 5%.

 With respect to interest, Belgian tax law contains specific deduction limitation rules, including the so-called “thin capitalisation rules” under which interest expenses are not tax deductible to the extent that a 5/1 debt-to-equity ratio is exceeded (i.e., the total of the interest-bearing loan is higher than five times the sum of the taxable reserves at the beginning of the taxable period plus the paid-up capital at the end of the same taxable period).
-This rule applies in respect of interest payments made to (1) beneficial owners which are either not subject to income tax or that are subject to income tax on this interest income but under a considerably more advantageous regime than the Belgian common tax regime but also to intra-group loans (2) beneficial owners that are part of the same group.
+This rule applies in respect of interest payments made to

 Since 1 January 2019, a new interest deduction limitation rule is applicable in Belgium and is the result of the implementation of the Article 4 of the Anti-Tax Avoidance Directive I (Council Directive (EU) 2016/1164 of 12 July 2016).
 According to the new limitation rule, the tax deductibility of exceeding borrowing costs is limited to the higher amount of €3.000.000 or 30% of the tax-adjusted EBITDA.
 The exceeding borrowing costs in relation with a loan concluded before 17 June 2016 and for which no fundamental modification was provided, are not affected by the new regime and are still subject to the Thin Cap rules, same as interest payments to tax havens.

-Losses – carry back/forward
+Losses – Carry Back/Forward

 In principle, Belgian resident companies can carry forward (tax) losses to offset the taxable base of their future income without time limitation.
 Since 1 January 2018, deduction of losses carried forward is limited to an amount of €1 million plus 70% of the portion of income exceeding that €1 million.
 As a result, the remaining 30% constitutes a minimum taxable base.